gb23/gb23.github.io/_posts/2017-06-02-thats_sooo_meta_making_a_dynamic_attr_accessor.markdown

 Note: I love how this ad says "perfect for any situation."
 Think of a situation: say, getting a flat tire on a really hot day that is going to make you late for an important meeting or having the girl of your dreams break up with you.
 Then think about how the shamwow really is perfect for these situations.

-More information on these meta methods below:
+More information on these meta methods in links below:

 * [define_properties method](https://ruby-doc.org/core-2.2.0/Module.html#method-i-define_method)
 * [instance_variable_set](https://ruby-doc.org/core-2.4.1/Object.html#method-i-instance_variable_set)
 * [instance_variable_get](https://ruby-doc.org/core-2.4.1/Object.html#method-i-instance_variable_get)

-june 2, 2017